Oregon and California Railroad

-Today, the Bureau of Land Management under the U.S. Interior Department manages more than 750,000 acres of former O&C land.
+Today, the Bureau of Land Management under the U.S. Interior Department manages most of the former O&C land.
 The checkerboard pattern of these lands makes management especially challenging since federal regulations and management plans do not apply to the private lands that are scattered among the former O&C holdings.

 Although this map, probably drawn in the early 1870s, shows the proposed southern extension going through the Klamath Basin, when the line was extended to the border in the 1880s it went through Ashland before crossing into California.

 Ganoe, John Tilson.
 “The History of the Oregon and California Railroad.”
 Oregon Historical Quarterly 25, 1924: 236-83, 330-52.

 Richardson, Elmo.
 BLM's Billion-Dollar Checkerboard: Managing the O&C Lands.
 Santa Cruz, Calif., 1980.